How to Track Cost of Goods Sold in WooCommerce (Plugins vs. Manufacturing Software)

 A WooCommerce cost of goods plugin is probably sufficient if:

-• You resell finished goods rather than manufacturing your own
+- You resell finished goods rather than producing your own

 Dedicated manufacturing software like Craftybase makes more sense if:

-• You’re using WooCommerce alongside other channels like Etsy or a craft fair and need unified inventory tracking
+- You sell through WooCommerce alongside other channels and need unified inventory tracking across them

-Most makers we work with tried the spreadsheet or plugin route first.
-They hit the limits of a manual approach — usually right around the time their product range hit 20–30 SKUs or they started buying materials in bulk from multiple suppliers at different prices.
+Most product businesses we work with tried the spreadsheet or plugin route first.
+They hit the limits of a manual approach.
+Usually around the time their product range reached 20–30 SKUs, or when they started buying materials in bulk from multiple suppliers at different prices.
 At that point, tracking it all in a spreadsheet becomes a job in itself, and a simple cost field in WooCommerce isn’t enough.

 Getting Started with Accurate COGS Tracking